 Overall, the two representatives of the Pit Bull dogs did fairly well.
 While the Staffordshire Bull Terrier ranked 94th out of 138 breeds, the American Staffordshire came in at 48th place.

-These results placed the Staffordshire Bull Terrier in the “average intelligent” category.
-On the other hand, the American Staffordshire Terrier is classed as an “above average intelligent” class.
+These results placed the Staffordshire Bull Terrier in the “average intelligent” class.
+On the other hand, American Staffordshire Terriers scored in the “above average intelligent” class.
 That’s great – but what does this actually mean for these dogs?

-This meant that the American Staffordshire Terrier is able to understand a new command with 15 to 25 repetitions.
-These Pit dogs will also obey a known command (on the first attempt) with a 70% or better success rate.
+This meant that the American Staffordshire Terrier is able to learn a new command with just 15 to 25 repetitions.
+Furthermore, these Pit dogs will also obey a known command (on the first attempt) with a 70% or better success rate.
 They’re obedient and quick learners!

-Performing slightly worse, the Staffordshire Bull Terrier is capable of learning a new command with 25 to 50 repetitions.
-Furthermore, they have a 50% or better success rate with obeying commands on the first try.
+Performing slightly worse, the Staffordshire Bull Terrier is capable of learning a new command with only 25 to 50 repetitions.
+In addition, they have a 50% or better success rate with obeying commands on the first try.
 Not too bad at all!